 - Seeing things that are not really there

 - Developing strange and untrue beliefs that do not reflect one’s religion or spirituality.

 A person who is suffering from a psychotic episode will not be able to tell the difference between what is real and what is not real.
-This will likely cause general distress for the affected person.
+This will cause them intense distress for the affected person.
 It will cause them to act erratically and impulsively.

 A person who is out of touch with reality will go through periods of fear, disorientation.
 They will experience a loss of awareness of their present environment.
 They lose awareness of what is going on around them, and are not aware of their own behavior.

 Symptoms of Brief Psychotic Disorder

 A person can suffer from brief psychotic disorder at any age, though it is most common in ages 12 and above.
-Symptoms of brief psychotic disorder will only last up to one month.
-If the psychotic symptoms persist for longer than one month, then the affected person is suffering from a different mental health disorder that causes psychosis.
+Symptoms of brief psychotic disorder will last up to one month.
+If the psychotic symptoms persist for longer than one month, then the affected person is suffering from a different mental health disorder that causes psychotic episodes.